IbraTech04/DriveClonrPro/Readme.md

 ## Known Issues
 1. DriveClonrPro does not check for ample space before cloning.
 This is something I aim to rectify in the future.
 2. Any exception within the Google Drive API will cause DriveClonrPro to crash.
 This is something I aim to rectify in the future.
+3. Tkinter seems to not like the cloning screen; The layout of the objects moves around a lot when the length of the file name changes.
+This is something I aim to rectify in the future.

+## Features:

+1. Auto LongFilePaths enabler on Windows
+    To avoid complex file-name size trimming, DriveClonrPro automatically enables the LongFilePaths registry key on Windows.
+This allows DriveClonrPro to clone files with long file names without any issues.
+This feature is only available on Windows, as macOS and Linux do not have a file name length limit.

+2. Unmatched Google Workspace Support
+    New with DriveClonrPro is the ability to specify what each type of Google Workspace document is converted to.
+For example, you can choose to convert all Google Docs to Microsoft Word documents and all Google Sheets to PDF documents.
+Unlike the legacy DriveClonr, you're no longer stuck with either-or.
+## Planned Features:

+1. Multithreading
+    DriveClonrPro will be multithreaded, allowing it to clone multiple files at once.
+This will make the cloning process a lot faster.
+This feature is currently in development.

+2. TreeView Widget
+    DriveClonrPro will have a proper TreeView widget that allows the user to select which folders to clone.
+This feature is currently in development.

+3. Dark Mode
+    DriveClonrPro will have a dark mode - Like basically every other program nowadays.
+This feature is currently in development.

+4. Better Error Handling
+    Currently, DriveClonrPro will crash if any exception is thrown within the Google Drive API.
+This is something I aim to fix in the future.

+5. Better Space Checking
+    Currently, DriveClonrPro does not check for ample space before cloning.
+This is something I aim to fix in the future.